pep108/astro-mithril/README.md

 ## Getting started

-To use your first Mithril component in Astro, head to our [UI framework documentation][astro-ui-frameworks].
+To use your first Mithril component in Astro, head to the Astro [UI framework documentation](https://docs.astro.build/en/core-concepts/framework-components/).
 You'll explore:
 - 📦 how framework components are loaded,
 - 💧 client-side hydration options, and
 - 🤝 opportunities to mix and nest frameworks together

 ## Troubleshooting

 For help, check out the `#support` channel on [Discord](https://astro.build/chat).
-Our friendly Support Squad members are here to help!

-You can also check our [Astro Integration Documentation][astro-integration] for more on integrations.
+You can also check our [Astro Integration Documentation](https://docs.astro.build/en/guides/integrations-guide/) for more on integrations.

 ## Contributing

-This package is maintained by pep108.
+This package is maintained by [pep108](https://github.com/pep108/).
 You're welcome to submit an issue or PR!